Yosna/Multi-Model-AI-Text-Generator/README.md

 ## Testing

-- The project includes full unit testing for utility and loss visualization functions.
+- The project includes full unit testing for training, datasets, utility and loss visualization functions.
 - Tests are written using `pytest`.
 - To run all tests, use the following command from the project root: